SandyRodger/launch_school_books/Object_oriented_javascript.md

 ### Function prototypes:

+- Most functions and classes have a property called `prototype` which stores the function prototype.
   -  When we create a class (`Cat` for example) javascript invisibly creates a "constructor" function for that class (not the same as the constructor method you have included).
   -  This constructor creates an object (called the function prototype) which contains the methods you've written in your class.
   -  The object is than saved as a `prototype` property of the `Cat` class.